 After the development phase completion, any changes implemented before the end make the project start from the very beginning (Waterfall)

 Features are shipped to the customer at the end of each iteration (Agile)

 The customer has to wait till the end of the entire development process (Waterfall)

 Constant close communication between the developers and testers while requirements analysis and task planning (Agile)

 Separate work for the teams, while developers are excluded from the product analysis process, working as simple executors (Waterfall)

-Check below the 5 phases of the agile testing life cycle, that is repeated for each iteration:
+Check below the 5 phases of the agile testing life cycle, which is repeated for each iteration:

 The agile lifecycle above demonstrates this testing model’s advantages, like: